-Resilience represents the ability of a system and its component parts - i.e. people, livelihoods, buildings, infrastructure, assets - to adapt to climate security risks and to anticipate future hazards.
-This ability, also referred to as adaptive capacity, is influenced by socio-economic and infrastructure resilience.
-Socio-economic resilience influences the ability of a society to access and mobilize resources to anticipate, mitigate, and absorb the socio-economic impact of disasters.131 Resilience of infrastructures is important because of the dependency of societies on critical infrastructures for shelter, food and water supplies, sanitation, energy, health services, transportation, communication, and effective governance.
-132 This risk assessment methodology measures resilience as a function of insurance premiums and the implementation of disaster risk management.
-The composite score of these indicators represents the adaptive capacity or resilience of a country.
-This composite score is subsequently inverted to signify a lack of resilience to capture vulnerability.
+Resilience represents the ability of a system and its component parts - i.e. people, livelihoods, buildings, infrastructure, assets - to adapt to climate security risks and to anticipate future hazards.122 This ability, also referred to as adaptive capacity, is influenced by socio-economic and infrastructure resilience.
+Socio-economic resilience influences the ability of a society to access and mobilize resources to anticipate, mitigate, and absorb the socio-economic impact of disasters.123 Resilience of infrastructures is important because of the dependency of societies on critical infrastructures for shelter, food and water supplies, sanitation, energy, health services, transportation, communication, and effective governance.124 This risk assessment methodology measures resilience as a function of insurance premiums and the implementation of disaster risk management.

-129 EM-DAT, "EM-DAT Guidelines: Data Entry, Field Description/Definition," EM-DAT Public, 2020.
+121 EM-DAT, "EM-DAT Guidelines: Data Entry, Field Description/Definition," EM-DAT Public, 2020.

-130 Intergovernmental Panel on Climate Change, Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation, 2012, 73.
+122 Intergovernmental Panel on Climate Change, Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation, 2012, 73.